 Hose Size and Length

 Friction loss will reduce your sprayer’s reach.
 Total friction loss is the compilation of all the components on the discharge side of the pump.
-In the case of a hand pump sprayer, it would be the suction hose in the tank, the discharge hose, spray gun, wand, and nozzle.
-Hose size and length is the main cause of friction loss that can be adjusted on a hand pump sprayer.
+In the case of a hand pump sprayer, it would be the suction hose in the tank, the discharge hose, the spray gun, the wand, and the nozzle.
+Hose size and length are the main causes of friction loss that can be adjusted on a hand pump sprayer.

 Wind/Elements